JDittes/stock-analysis/README.md

     End If
 `

 The results I found were significant.
 DQ had _fallen_ by 63% over the past year.
-While a company that has lost almost 2/3rds of its value may not be a lost cause (it could recover), it's not a good bet for Steve or his parents to invest a significant amount of money in. ![DQ Results] (https://github.com/JDittes/stock-analysis/blob/main/ActivityDQ_results.png)
+While a company that has lost almost 2/3rds of its value may not be a lost cause (it could recover), it's not a good bet for Steve or his parents to invest a significant amount of money in. !(/blob/main/ActivityDQ_results.png)

 ### A Look at a Broader Range of Stocks, Added Time Period
 When I refractored the code to add in more environmentally friendly stocks, the performance of DQ comes into greater focus.
 And some other stocks also show promise.